Secretary of Transportation

 Leslie S. Richards

-Appointed by Governor Tom Wolf in 2015, Secretary Leslie S. Richards has instituted new Strategic Directions based upon a policy of sustainable infrastructure investment as well as innovation throughout the Department.
+In her two years as Secretary of PennDOT, Leslie S. Richards has instituted new strategic directions based upon a policy of sustainable infrastructure investments as well as innovation throughout the department.

 She also launched a new initiative, called PennDOT Connects, for the planning and delivery of capital and maintenance projects.
-This new policy will enhance PennDOT's collaboration with our local governments and ensure that the Department's investments consider the mobility needs of our communities in project design.
+This new policy will enhance PennDOT's collaboration with our local governments and ensure the department's investments consider the mobility needs of our communities in project design.

 Her vision is a PennDOT with continuing improved efficiencies to meet the funding challenges ahead, a diversified workforce that offers employees fulfilling career opportunities, and a broadened planning and project development process that considers input from all stakeholders reflecting a truly multimodal approach.

 The secretary also was recently named chairwoman of the Pennsylvania Turnpike Commission and serves as chairwoman of the Pennsylvania Public Private Partnership board.

 The secretary was recently honored in New York with the 2016 Gold Stevie Awards for Female Innovator of the Year and Female Executive of the Year.
 A graduate of Brown University and the University of Pennsylvania, she also has served her township and county as a local elected official in Montgomery County while working in various capacities in the planning and engineering fields.